bclindner/dotfiles/README.md

   * xfce4-terminal overwrites the symlink after it's relaunched, so you'll need to run `make xfce4-terminal-force` if you're updating.
 * `make dwm` *(requires sudo)*: makes and installs my current DWM configuration, cloning from my [GitHub repository](https://github.com/bclindner/dwm). also installs a custom `.xprofile` that works alongside it, though it isn't necessary for DWM to run.
   * this make job assumes `conky`, `feh`, and some XFCE4 utilities (namely `xfce4-power-manager`) are already installed. additionally, run `make conky-desktop` or `make conky-laptop` to install the correct statusline configuration.
+* `make git` installs my .gitconfig - if you're reading this, probably don't do this, because you'd be using my name and email for all of your commits.

 you can append `-force` to any of these jobs to make them install destructively (overwriting existing git repositories and forcing symlinks), but be careful.